 Jiebiao Wang, PhD

-I’m an Assistant Professor in the Department of Biostatistics and Health Data Science and the Clinical and Translational Science Institute at the University of Pittsburgh.
-Before joining Pitt in January 2020, I worked as a postdoc researcher at Carnegie Mellon University and received my PhD in Biostatistics from the University of Chicago in 2017.
+I’m an Associate Professor in the Department of Biostatistics and Health Data Science (Primary) and the Clinical and Translational Science Institute (Secondary) at the University of Pittsburgh.
+Before joining Pitt, I worked as a postdoc researcher at Carnegie Mellon University and received my PhD in Biostatistics from the University of Chicago.
 I’m interested in statistical genomics and causal inference of omics data.
 My research is focused on developing statistical methods and computational tools to solve real biomedical problems, including:

 • single-cell/spatial omics data